riipon1/living-sahara/README.md

 ![Desktop Lighthouse report](/documentation/desktop-lighthouse.png)

 ## Solved Bugs

-## Future Improvements
 * The header logo and nav links were not in alignment and the logo appeared as a link.
 This was fixed using text-align and text decoration to 'none'.

-*
+* There was issues with the image sizes reducing download time.
+I compressed the images as much as possible and improved the lighthouse performance.

+* The form labels and text input were overflowing from the div section when on smaller devices.
+This was solved using display:flex and media queries.

+## Future Improvements

+* I would like to improve the lighthouse performance and optimize the page loading times with less heavy images/files.
+Even though this was compressed it could be improved in the future.

+* I also acknowledge that the quality of my commit messages should be improved in my future projects.

+* In the future I would improve my wesbite by adding more in depth content so that there is returning users who can select activities they would like to book and directly send a request using a textarea field.